 FDA recognizes that studies are conducted over many years, during which time versions of a terminology may change.
 Sponsors should use the most recent version of the dictionary available at the start of a clinical or nonclinical study.
+If a new version becomes available after the start of the study, sponsors may use the most current version of the dictionary for that clinical or nonclinical study.
 It is common to have different studies use different versions of the same dictionary within the same application (e.g., NDA, BLA).
-A submission of study data should describe (e.g., in the SDSP, SDRG) the impact, if any, of the use of different versions on the study results.
+A submission of study data should describe (e.g., in the SDSP or relevant RG) the impact, if any, of the use of different versions on the study results.
 For example, if the sponsor anticipates pooling coded data across multiple studies, then it may be desirable to use a single version across those studies to facilitate pooling.
 If a sponsor selects this approach, then the approach and the justification should be documented in the Standardization Plan, or in an update to the plan.

 Regardless of the specific versions used for individual studies, pooled analyses (e.g., for an ISS) should be conducted using a single version of a terminology.
 The current version should be used at the time that data across studies are pooled.
 This will ensure a consistent and coherent comparison of clinical and scientific concepts across multiple studies.
-Sponsors should specify the terminologies and versions used in the study in the SDRG.
+Sponsors should specify the terminologies and versions used in the study in the relevant RG.

-6.1.2.1 Use of the Specific Controlled Term "OTHER"
+6.1.2.1 Use of the Specific Controlled Term 'OTHER'

 It is understood that the expansion of controlled terminology may lag behind scientific advancement, and that sometimes there may not be a relevant term within a controlled terminology's value set to describe a clinical trial event, finding, or observation.
-However, it is not recommended to map a collected value to "OTHER" when there is a controlled term available to match the collected value - even when the terminology allows for sponsor expansion.
-Each unique value in a --TERM field mapped to a -- DECODE value of "OTHER" should have a clear rationale outlined in the Study Data Reviewer's Guide (clinical or non-clinical).
+However, it is not recommended to map a collected value to 'OTHER' when there is a controlled term available to match the collected value - even when the terminology allows for sponsor expansion.
+Each unique value in a --TERM field mapped to a -- DECODE value of 'OTHER' should have a clear rationale outlined in the relevant RGs.